firdaanandhita/pca-ann-formalin/README.md

 Implementation of a **Principal Component Analysis (PCA)** and **Artificial Neural Network (ANN)** pipeline for formalin detection using Electronic Nose (E-Nose) sensor data.

-This repository contains the complete workflow from raw sensor preprocessing, feature extraction, model training, evaluation, deployment validation, and Raspberry Pi inference.
+This repository contains the source code implementing the complete software workflow, including raw sensor preprocessing, feature extraction, model training, prediction, deployment validation, and Raspberry Pi inference.

-> **Status:** Research Implementation (Workflow 25 Experiments)
+> **Status:** Public source code repository accompanying an academic research project.

 ---

+# Repository Scope

+This repository contains the software implementation of the PCA–ANN pipeline for formalin detection using Electronic Nose sensor data.

+To keep the repository focused on the software implementation, **research datasets, trained model artifacts, and experimental outputs are intentionally excluded**.
+The methodology, experimental results, and performance evaluation are documented separately in the associated thesis and supporting research documents.

+---

 # Overview

-This project implements an end-to-end machine learning pipeline for formalin detection using Electronic Nose measurements.
+The implemented software performs an end-to-end machine learning workflow consisting of:

-The workflow includes:

 - Raw sensor preprocessing
 - Baseline and exposure segmentation
 - 13-feature extraction
 - Missing value imputation
 - Z-score normalization
-- Principal Component Analysis (3 components)
+- Principal Component Analysis (PCA)
-- Artificial Neural Network classification
+- Artificial Neural Network (ANN) classification
 - Leave-One-Replication-Out Cross Validation
 - Final model training
 - Deployment validation